How Much Does Furnace Replacement Cost in Los Angeles? 2026 Guide

 Permits and Inspection Fees

 In Los Angeles County, a furnace replacement requires a mechanical permit.
 The permit ensures the installation is inspected by a city or county inspector for safety and code compliance.
-Permit costs typically range from $150 to $350 depending on the jurisdiction.
+Permit costs typically range from $150 to $400 in 2026 depending on the jurisdiction.

 Some HVAC companies skip the permit to offer a lower quote.
 This is a red flag.
 An unpermitted installation can create problems when you sell your home, void your manufacturer warranty, and most importantly compromise your family's safety.
 At E & A Mechanical, every installation is fully permitted and inspected.
 It is not optional for us; it is part of doing the job right.